vitaliihonta/landing/mdoc/input/workflows-activities.md

 Currently, the platform supports *Video* and *Text* content types.
 YouTube puller will produce *Video* content feed items.

 ### YouTube client
 The next step is to define a *YoutubeClient* class.
 That is meant to be a wrapper for YouTube Java APIs to simplify further development.
-However, the implementation details are not necessary for this article so the methods are stubbed with testing data:
+However, the implementation details are not necessary for this article, so the methods are stubbed with testing data:
 ```scala mdoc
 // A lot of YouTube Java API imports
 import com.google.api.services.youtube.model.{